LaxarJS/laxar/docs/api/runtime.widget_services_i18n.md

 An i18n instance allows to create [`#AxI18nHandler`](#AxI18nHandler) instances for any feature, but is itself also an i18n handler for the feature `i18n`.
-So if the widget using the [`axI18n`](runtime.widget_services.md#axI18n) injection does use the recommended name `i18n` for the localization feature, use this directly with the i18n handler API.
+So if the widget using the [`axI18n`](runtime.widget_services.md#axI18n) injection uses the recommended name `i18n` for the localization feature, use this directly with the i18n handler API.

 #### <a id="AxI18n.forFeature"></a>AxI18n.forFeature( featurePath )

 Creates and returns an i18n handler for the loclization configuration under the given [feature path](../glossary#feature-path).
-The value is expected to be an object with the key `locale` that is configured with the locale to use in the widget instance.
+The configuration value is expected to be an object with the key `locale` that is configured with the locale to use in the widget instance.

 ##### Parameters